Florian233/Dataflow_Code_Generator/README.md

 # Code Generator for Dataflow Networks

-This code generator can convert dataflow networks specified in CAL and XDF to C++ code.
+This code generator can convert dataflow networks specified in CAL and XDF to C/C++ code.
 The scope of this tool is to generate multi-threaded software as dataflow networks are well suited for this purpose.
 It shall serve as exploration tool for different optimization and mapping strategies.

 This project is work in progress and, therefore, proper functionality cannot be guaranteed.

-Please note that this tool can convert CAL+XDF networks to C++, but it requires valid specifications as input!
+Please note that this tool can convert CAL+XDF networks to C/C++, but it requires valid specifications as input!
 Only partial checks are applied, in the worst case the tool might occasionally assume that the input is a completely valid CAL+XDF specification.